StavromularBeta/StavromularBeta.github.io/README.md

 software that tracks the ordering and inventory of standards, media, office supplies, general equipment, chemicals, lab-ware, and any other required items for an analytical chemistry laboratory.

 ![](RoverResources_Main.png)

+Items received by the lab are ordered by individuals, confirmed by administrators from a shared shopping cart, and are tracked from request to reception.
+Individual inventory items contain a trail of information that accompanies their lifetime in the laboratory.

 ![](RoverResources_SubMenus.png)

 ### [Rover Reporting](https://github.com/StavromularBeta/RoverReporting/tree/master)